Ray Bourbon: Early life

-The recent research suggests that, after his mother, Elizabeth Waddell (née Wilhelm) remarried, he was recorded in the 1910 census as Hallie Hughes, and in 1920 as Hal Hughes, living at both dates in Texarkana.
+The recent research suggests that, after his mother, Elizabeth Waddell (née Wilhelm) remarried, Rae was recorded in the 1910 census as Hallie Hughes, and in 1920 as Hal Hughes, living at both dates in Texarkana.
 He claimed, apparently falsely, to have attended school in London, and to have first performed on stage there in 1913.
-According to the FBI, he returned to the US around 1917, married and had a son, though again this appears to be untrue.
-Bourbon claimed to have been a stunt double for movie actresses, and an uncredited actor in several silent films, notably Rudolph Valentino's Blood and Sand in 1922.
+According to the FBI, he returned to the US around 1917, married, and had a son, though again this appears to be untrue.
+Bourbon claimed to have been a stunt double for movie actresses and an uncredited actor in several silent films, notably Rudolph Valentino's Blood and Sand in 1922.
 Using the name Ramón Ícarez, he may have appeared as a dancer at the opening of the Los Angeles Coliseum in 1923.
-He also performed in vaudeville as one half of a double act with Bert Sherry, and toured the US and England.
-In 1929 he worked in another double act, Scotch and Bourbon, and in 1931 (as Mr. Rae Bourbon) modeled women's dresses in a department store in Bakersfield, California.
+He also performed in vaudeville as one half of a double act with Bert Sherry and toured the US and England.
+In 1929, he worked in another double act, Scotch and Bourbon, and in 1931 (as Mr. Rae Bourbon) modeled women's dresses in a department store in Bakersfield, California.
 After receiving a large inheritance, perhaps as a result of his mother's death in 1929, he then wrote a novel, Hookers, published under the pseudonym of Richard F. Mann.

 Female impersonation

-By 1932 he was working full-time as a female impersonator, headlining "Frisco’s first pansy show", Boys Will Be Girls, in San Francisco in 1933 at Tait’s Café.
+By 1932, Rae was working full-time as a female impersonator, headlining "Frisco’s first pansy show", Boys Will Be Girls, in San Francisco in 1933 at Tait’s Café.
 He became noted for his outrageous material, and was later described as "a professional vulgarian, not to be confused with glamour drag."
-In the 1930s and 1940s he appeared in hundreds of gay nightclubs across the US, notably in San Francisco, Los Angeles and Miami Beach.
-He performed his own material, or songs specially written for him such as "Mr. Wong Has Got The Biggest Tong In China", and occasionally issued recordings, such as Hilarity From Hollywood (c.1945).
+In the 1930s and 1940s, he appeared in hundreds of gay nightclubs across the US, notably in San Francisco, Los Angeles, and Miami Beach.
+He performed his own material or songs specially written for him such as "Mr. Wong Has Got The Biggest Tong In China", and occasionally issued recordings, such as Hilarity From Hollywood (c.1945).
 His accompanists included Chet Forrest and Bart Howard.
-He put on his show Don’t Call Me Madam: A Midnight Revue in Time at Carnegie Hall in New York City to a sell-out audience.
+He put on his show Don’t Call Me Madam: A Midnight Revue in Time at Carnegie Hall in New York City to a sold-out audience.
 In 1944, he was hired by Mae West to perform in her Broadway production of Catherine Was Great, and her show Diamond Lil which toured until 1950.